Built for the Agentic Era

 Anywhere Node.js, Python, or .NET runs.

 The founder's tagline, Authenticated Encryption Anywhere and Everywhere, is the literal product spec.
-One Mode 1 license, one machine, anywhere your language runtime ports.
+One self-install license, one machine, anywhere your language runtime ports.
 Concrete scenarios below.

 Backend LLM service